machielg/sm-core-lab/labs/1_SageMaker_Essentials_Guide.md

 - Deploy models to scalable inference endpoints

 **Prerequisites:**
-- Complete the `xgboost_local.ipynb` notebook first
+- Complete the `xgboost_local.ipynb` notebook first - make sure you can run in it locally or in SageMaker Jupyter
 - Have access to SageMaker and S3
 - Familiarity with Python and basic ML concepts